aleefarizwana/ReactJS/README.md

 # ReactJS
-A java script library for reusable UI components
+A java script library for reusable UI components.
+This repositary consists of how i am learning "ReacJS" with simple examples and their output..